-And as cool as it was…well to the male folk that is….there was definite room for improvement.
+And as cool as it was…well, to the male folk that is….there was definitely room for improvement.

-The Welcome Back Kotter end tables that I am referring to in the title were some of the above improvement to which I am also referring.
+The Welcome Back Kotter end tables I am referring to in the title were some improvements to which I am also referring.
 And the funny part of this story?
-I thought these tables were garage sale finds of my mother- in- law.
+I thought these tables were garage sale finds of my mother-in-law.

 He bought these.

 At a furniture store.